I am pleased to announce this practical photographic workshop on composition techniques.

 The day will start with introductions and an explanation of the agenda before opening the first subject of the day.
 Thereafter, the day is broken down into four easy-paced segments of theory and practical sessions covering the subjects above.
 This will ensure that everyone understands and no one is left behind.
 We will break for lunch for 30 minutes when convenient with everyone.
 The day will end with final thoughts and questions.

 The workshop includes practical and easy to follow handouts so making notes is not essential.
 This enables you to concentrate more on your day.
-There will be plenty of opportunity to ask questions and share experiences during the course of the day.
+There will be plenty of opportunities to ask questions and share experiences during the course of the day.
 However, I will make sure everyone is progressing and happy with what they are doing as we go along.

 The session is open for beginners through to intermediate but you must have a basic understanding of your camera’s operations and functions.
 It is essential you bring your camera manual.